 2. These forms include declarations that the disclosure officer must sign to certify if the material is non-sensitive or sensitive.
 A copy of each completed schedule must always be kept on the file.
-Sensitive schedules and the material therein should be kept separate from other case papers.
-Ideally the sensitive schedule should be on red paper to avoid any potential confusion with the non-sensitive schedule.
+Sensitive schedules and any sensitive material should be kept separate from other case papers.
+Ideally the sensitive schedule should be on pink paper to avoid any potential confusion with the non-sensitive schedule.

 3. There are a number of stages to the process of preparing the schedules:

 4. Even when a single person is investigator/disclosure officer/prosecutor, for CPIA purposes it is still necessary to go through the different stages, considering the material in the light of the different responsibilities that attach to each role.